 To configure the system for multiple areas, from the Installer Setup menu, press the 4 (AREA) key.
 The number of areas must be specified.
 Also, consoles, zones, units, thermostats, and buttons must be assigned to areas.
-By default, one area is configured.
+By default, the system is setup for one area.